 I remember when I first heard someone talk about batch working.
 The idea was that they could sit and whip out a WHOLE bunch of the same type of work in a set block of time and be WAY more efficient and effective.
 Except… the problem was, they were sitting and working for 4-6 hours at a time.
 As a new mother at the time with VERY limited windows of work time that barely fit in the cracks of nap-time, their version of batch working sounded completely overwhelming and impossible before I even started.

 Fast forward a few years, and not only do I batch work like a ROCKSTAR now because I’ve learned what a GAME changer it can be for my productivity, but NOW I have TWO small children in the mix.

 Listen in (or read on) as I break down batch working and give you some really practical ideas for what YOU can create in batches to not only save time, but to be more efficient in your business.

-The Two Main Ways to Batch Work
+The Two Main Methods of Batch Working

 - Batching from start to finish

 - Batching several of the same pieces of the puzzle

 The First Type of Batch Work Is The “From start to finish” model

 Really, this is the kind that SUPER overwhelmed me at first.
 However, I’ve learned how to implement it SOME without getting overwhelmed AND not needing 500 hours at once to make it work.

 So in your business and content creation, this could look like getting an idea, creating the thing (for example: an Instagram reel), filming, writing the caption, uploading, and interacting.
 Completing the whole process all in one sitting